michelrandahl/RTIC-Embassy-on-stm32-experiences/README.md

 # RTIC+Embassy on stm32: Experiences and Notes
 This repo serves as a reference for future-me on how to work with RTIC on STM32.
+I made them public so that others may benefit as well.

+# Contents of the repo
+The repo will contain example projects using RTIC and Embassy.
 While the focus will be on using RTIC, there will also be examples using pure Embassy.

+Relevant tools, compiler versions etc can be brought in using nix, simply invoke `$ nix develop` in the root of this repo.

 # What's RTIC?
 It's a Rust framework for embedded programming.
 It helps the programmer with being explicit and organized about state and priorities.